Aleosiss/rising_tides/ReadMe.md

 		- Add x2/lw abilities to PsionicAbilityList

 ###### Current Table:
 	- Shatter The Line: If this unit kills an enemy within X tiles, it triggers a flush effect on other enemies within X tiles.
 2/3 turn cooldown. credits to /u/PostOfficeBuddy
 	- Orpheus Warp: "…the hero of the broken moon.
 A pawn played by a negligent deity, a marionette manuvered by an... epileptic..."
-      	>- Gain Stealth while preparing a massive psionic rift.
+      		- Gain Stealth while preparing a massive psionic rift.
 On the following turn, the Stealth is broken and a rift is formed.
 Friendly units can use the rift to evac from the mission.
 The rift will persist for an additional two turns, or if this unit enters it.

 ###### Current Bugs:
 	- Time Stop damage calculation isn't visualized properly
 	- Time Stop doesn't work on Stasis'd units (despite this making no sense whatsoever) because it's hard-coded

+###### Current Sprint Goals:
+	- Finish Echoed Agony
+	- Finish Sibyl's Gaze and Domination
+	- Refactor RTGameState_Effects without specialized fields into RTGameState_Effect